-At this time of year I speak to thousands of students and trainees up and down the country who are starting their careers as teachers.
+At this time of year I usually speak to thousands of students and trainees up and down the country who are starting their careers as teachers.
 It’s hugely enjoyable, fascinating and often quite inspiring.

 Sometimes new young teachers ask me how to deal with difficult issues that arise in the news.
-A new teacher training in a secondary school told me recently how her students had made some very challenging comments and asked some difficult questions about those responsible for the murder of Drummer Lee Rigby in Woolwich.
+A trainee-teacher, training in a secondary school told me recently how her students had made some very challenging comments and asked some difficult questions about those responsible for the murder of Drummer Lee Rigby in Woolwich.

 Political violence and extremism is rarely out of the news these days and they present particular challenges for teachers trying to allay fears or address the concerns of children and students.

-The Teachers‘ Standards in England (September 2012) state that teachers ‘must not undermine fundamental British values, including democracy, the rule of law, individual libertyand mutual respect, and tolerance of those with different faiths and beliefs‘.
+The Teachers‘ Standards in England (September 2012) state that teachers ‘must not undermine fundamental British values, including democracy, the rule of law, individual liberty and mutual respect, and tolerance of those with different faiths and beliefs‘.

 The coming together of personal and professional values – especially in a 'liberal' society such as ours - is usually a seamless integration of one with the other.
 Most teachers will look at the Teachers’ Standards and think they look more like ‘common sense’ than a professional code.